 Figure 1.
 College of New Jersey: Nassau Hall and the President’s House, 1764.

-Joseph Henry proposed a plan for development of Princeton College in 1836.
+Joseph Henry proposed a plan for the development of Princeton College in 1836.
 The plan was formally accepted by action of the Board of Trustees [10].
-Henry’s plan included a new location for his home, as well as placement of several proposed buildings.
+Henry’s plan included a new location for his home, as well as the placement of several proposed buildings.
 His plan called for a building arrangement that was symmetrical about Nassau Hall [11].

-Joseph Henry was hired in 1832 by Vice President John Maclean Jr. to teach Natural philosophy and Mathematics.
-He served as Princeton faculty member for fourteen years in a time when the entire faculty (tutors and professors) numbered about fifteen [3].
-Besides Natural Philosophy and Mathematics, he also taught courses in Geology, and Architecture.
-He moved to Washington, D.C. in 1846 to lead the Smithsonian Institution as its first Secretary.
+Joseph Henry was hired in 1832 by Princeton Vice President John Maclean, Jr. to teach Natural Philosophy and Mathematics.
+He also taught courses in Geology and Architecture.
+He served as a Princeton faculty member for fourteen years during a time when the entire faculty (including professors and tutors) numbered about fifteen [3].
+In 1846, he moved from Princeton to Washington, D.C. to lead the Smithsonian Institution as its first Secretary.

-The Joseph Henry House is a brick dwelling in the Federal style with a Greek Rival Portico.
-It has been suggested by many sources that Prof. Henry designed it himself.
+The Joseph Henry House on campus is a brick dwelling in the Federal style with a Greek Revival portico.
 Henry and his family members were its first occupants when the construction was completed in mid-September 1838.
-A study of the House and documents relating to its origins, reveal interesting facts but no evidence that Joseph Henry designed it.
+It has been suggested by many sources that Prof. Henry designed the house himself.
+A study of the house and documents relating to its origins reveals interesting facts, but no evidence that Joseph Henry actually designed it.
 Henry did present a drawing to the Trustees in January 1837 for a house [12, 13], but this drawing bears little resemblance to the house that was built [1, 14].
-The brick house as built, however, is very similar to many wooden houses in the Princeton area constructed by carpenter and builder Charles Steadman [1], suggesting that perhaps he may have been involved in the design.
+The brick house as built, however, is very similar to many wooden houses in the Princeton area constructed by carpenter and builder Charles Steadman [1], suggesting that perhaps Steadman may have been involved in the design.

-Early Days in Princeton
+Henry’s Early Days in Princeton

 Prof. Henry is best known for his many fundamental contributions in the then-new field of electromagnetism and especially for his discovery of self-inductance [15].
-Electromagnetic induction, usually credited to Michael Faraday, is the creation of a voltage between ends of a loop of wire when exposed to a changing magnetic field.
-The term of art in the 19th century for this phenomenon was magneto-electricity, that is, electricity from magnetism.
+Electromagnetic induction, usually credited to Michael Faraday, is the creation of a voltage between the ends of a loop of wire when exposed to a changing magnetic field.
+The term of art for this phenomenon in the 19th century was magneto-electricity, that is, electricity from magnetism.
 Electromagnetic induction often involves two coils in proximity ― one to produce a changing magnetic field and another to convert the changing magnetic field into a voltage.
 This property of electricity and magnetism is the basis of the electromagnetic transformer.

-Joseph Henry discovered that a voltage can be produced in the same coil used to produce the magnetic field – this phenomenon is known as self-inductance and it is the basis of an effect commonly observed and known as ‘back voltage’ or ‘back EMF’ In the standard system of units used internationally (Le Systeme International d’Unites or SI), the unit of electrical inductance is the henry, named after him [16].
+Joseph Henry discovered that a voltage is produced in the same coil used to produce the magnetic field.
+This phenomenon is known as self-inductance and it is the basis of an effect commonly observed and known as ‘back voltage’ or ‘back EMF’ (electromotive force).
+In the standard system of units used internationally (Le Systeme International d’Unites, or SI), the unit of electrical inductance is the henry, named after Joseph Henry himself [16].

 Henry is also known for constructing the strongest electromagnets of his era [17], and for discovering how to apply electromagnetism for the transmission of information and power.
-He demonstrated a sounding-type telegraph before Samuel Morse [18] and he constructed the first practical electromagnetic engine, which was a precursor to the modern electric motor and the modern electromagnetic relay [19].
+He demonstrated a sounding-type telegraph before Samuel Morse [18], and he constructed the first practical electromagnetic engine, which was a precursor to the modern electric motor and the modern electromagnetic relay [19].